 The title of orthodontist comes from the Greek words ‘ortho’ which means straight and ‘odons’ which means tooth.

-Although orthodontics can be sought for aesthetic reasons, usually people see their orthodontist for practical reasons, which have to do with the functionality of their bite.
+Although orthodontic treatment can be sought for aesthetic reasons, usually people see their orthodontist for practical reasons, which have to do with the functionality of their bite.
 Many people with an improper bite can experience jaw pain or even dental health issues.

 What Does an Orthodontist Do?

-Orthodontists use hardware to align the patient’s teeth and improve their ability to shallow and chew without any challenges or discomfort.
+Knowing what an orthodontist does is important in your journey discovering how to become an orthodontist.
+An orthodontists uses braces to align the patient’s teeth and improve their ability to swallow and chew without any challenges or discomfort.
 Retainers and headgear are sometimes used in tandem with the hardware inside the patient’s mouth to obtain optimal results.
 Even when the work is functional, the aesthetics of the patient’s bite are considered.

 The primary role of the orthodontist is to match dental appliances into the patient’s mouth so that the position and relationship of the jaws and teeth can be modified and adjusted in order to realign the teeth.
 Utilizing plaster models of the teeth along with pictures of the patient, x-rays, and medical history, the orthodontist determines the treatment plan.